Hello Students! Here are a few notes about technology for the Championship Forestry Challenge.

 - Know how to pace a chain.

-- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, and angle gauge, and densitometer.
+- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, angle gauge, and densitometer.

 - Interpret volume tables and limiting distance tables using raw data.